icapps/icapps_fast_barcode_scanner/fast_barcode_scanner/README.md

 method          |Description
 ----------------|-------------------------------------------------
 `initialize`    | Initialized the scanner with the provided config
-`pauseDetector` | Actively pauses the scanner
+`pause` | Actively pauses the scanner
-`resumeDetector`| Resumes the scanner from the paused state
+`resume`| Resumes the scanner from the paused state
 `toggleTorch`   | toggles the torch on and off
 `dispose`       | Stops and resets the camera on platform level
+`changeCamera`  | Changes the camera to the other available camera `canChangeCamera`| Checks whether the camera can be changed

 You do not have to call `initialize` yourself, if you use the `BarcodeCamera` widget.